Toggle: English / Spanish

 - Ask the surgeon which drugs you or your child should still take on the day of surgery.

 - Follow instructions about when you or your child should stop eating or drinking.

 - Take the drugs the surgeon told you or your child to take with a small sip of water.

 After the Procedure

 You or your child will spend less than a week in the hospital.
-Your hospital stay may be only 1 or 2 days after a laparoscopic splenectomy.
-You should heal in 4 to 6 weeks.
+The hospital stay may be only 1 or 2 days after a laparoscopic splenectomy.
+Healing will likely take 4 to 6 weeks.

 Shelton J, Holzman MD.
 The spleen.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 57.

 - Last reviewed on 3/13/2015

 - Debra G. Wechter, MD, FACS, general surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.